Use the Wider Starter Strip

 Kick-out flashing prevents water from running down a roof and ending up behind the siding on an adjacent wall.
 It can be a pain to side around it, but you will fail your inspection if the inspector doesn't see it on your job.
 Leave the kick-out flashing loose and slide the first panel behind the flashing.
 Then nail the flashing to the wall and lap the next piece over it.
 You may need a small trim nail to hold the siding seam tight (a little dab of caulk over the trim nail is a good idea).

 Pay close attention to the area where the top row of siding meets the soffits.
 The most common approach here is to install sill trim at the soffits, rip down the top course of siding, and crimp the siding so the sill trim holds it in place.
-This works fine most of the time, but I always add a few blobs of caulking inside the bottom lip of the top course for extra security.
+This works fine most of the time, but always add a few blobs of caulking inside the bottom lip of the top course for extra security.
+You can crimp the siding using a Malco Snap Lock Punch, available at amazon.com.